2 airlines ask US not to put migrant children on flights

 United issued a statement in which CEO Oscar Munoz said the company's purpose is to connect people.
 "This policy and its impact on thousands of children is in deep conflict with that mission and we want no part of it," he said.

+"Despite being provided facts on this issue, these airlines clearly do not understand our immigration laws," the spokesman, Tyler Houlton, said in a statement.
+He accused the airlines of "buckling to a false media narrative."

-President Donald Trump told reporters he would sign an executive order Wednesday to end the practice of separating children from families after they are detained crossing the border illegally.
+On Wednesday, things shifted again when President Donald Trump signed an executive order to keep families together at the southern border, saying at the White House that he doesn't like the sight of children being separated from their families.
+But he added that the "zero tolerance" policy will continue.

-Since the White House announced a "zero-tolerance" policy toward undocumented migrants in early May, more than 2,300 children have been taken from their parents at the U.S.-Mexico border, leading to a spike in the number of young children under government care.
+The White House announced its zero-tolerance policy toward undocumented migrants in early May.
+Since then, more than 2,300 children have been taken from their parents at the southwestern border, leading to a spike in the number of young children under government care.
+However, most of the unaccompanied minors in the custody of U.S. authorities arrived at the border without their parents.

 Both Parker and Munoz said they do not know whether any migrant children have been on their flights.
 In recent days several flight attendants have gone on social media to report seeing groups of children on their flights whom they believed to be children separated from their migrant families.